Run Automation is being integrated into the extrutec Group!

 Jan Günter takes on responsibility for Sales and Business Development as Business Unit Manager.
 His role includes oversight of our sales and aftersales teams, as well as the IT department – where he is driving forward digitalization initiatives.

 “We’re noticing that many industry peers are cutting back on service.
 This creates frustration for customers – both new and existing.
-We’re taking a different path: investing heavily in our service department, especially to meet growing demand in regions like Asia and Oceania,” explains Jan Günter.
+We’re taking a different path: investing heavily in our service department, especially to meet growing demand in regions like Asia,” explains Jan Günter.

 Managing Partner and owner Uwe Günter is delighted with both additions to the management team: “We must continue evolving across all areas – and that’s only possible with committed, qualified employees.”